ZantyDesigns/new_fundamental_project/README.md

 | Hackers tracking user location           | As the application is intended to be used as a mobile web application using Google Maps API, there is a possibility that intruders may be able to hack into the users device and gather real time location data.                 | Not Likely  | Severe   | Ensure user connections to the web server are heavily encrypted so location data cannot be accessed.                                                                                                                                 |

 ## Deployment
+* CircleCI
+CircleCI was integrated with GitHub to test and deploy the web application to GCP.
+A config file was created containing a list of jobs that the VM has to execute to tell the vm what dependancies and frameworks were needed to be installed.
+THis was required as all of the requireded dependancies were needed in order for the application to run at all.

+* Google Cloud Platform
+To allow for the project to become a web-based application, we needed a platform to host the application while it was running so that it could be accessed from multiple devices.
+An Virtual Machine instance was created with

 ## Issues